Agile

 14 November 2022

-Shared infrastructure platforms can be compelling if we apply product thinking to them, but are we giving engineering teams any real choice?
+Internal developer platforms are supposed to be so compelling that engineering teams will flock to them, but are we givng teams any real choice?

 What makes a good test automation suite?